Career growth books for professionals: 8 reads that actually move the needle

 Dimension 1: career growth books for non-linear paths

-Career advice assumes a linear ladder – entry-level to manager to director to executive.
-But modern careers aren’t ladders.
 You pivot industries.
-You take a step sideways for growth.
+You take a sideways step for growth.
 You leave a prestigious company to join something earlier-stage.
-Most of us are doing something messier (and that’s actually fine).
+Most of us are doing something messier, and that is fine.

 Did You Know?